Oh the Drama - Doug at the Movies

 A Star is Born (2018) Bradley Cooper & Lady Gaga are star crossed lovers—one going up, the other down—in this very modern (and 4th) remake of a Hollywood classic.
 What can I say… they’re both great actors.
 But I didn’t feel them in here (tapping my chest) like I did with Judy Garland & James Mason’s vulnerability & charm, or Barbra Streisand’s huge talent & real chemistry with Kris Kristofferson.
 This one was fine, but I've enjoyed better.
 My grade: B Plus

 Wakefield (2017) When Bryan Cranston notices he can see the going-ons of his wife & daughters from the attic window of his carriage house garage, he decides he’ll stay there.
 He’s tired of his marriage, the rat race, everything.
-He’ll chuckle as they report him missing, sneak out at night to scavenge for food, and rationalize his behavior.
+He’ll chuckle as they report him missing, and sneak out at night to scavenge for food.
 I didn’t leave my family, I left my life.
-In time he’ll appreciate what he had… but I fear some things are lost forever, his mind included.
+In time he’ll appreciate what he had… but some things are lost forever, his mind included.
 My grade: B Plus

 Wonder (2017) Auggie is 10 years old.
 He has his dog Daisy, his older sister Via, and parents Julia Roberts & Owen Wilson.
 He’s nervous about his first day of 5th grade and going to a real school, he was born with facial deformities—but his dad says he was meant to stand out, not blend in.
 Will the kids like him?
 In his world, most are kind—and the few who aren’t, want to be.
 It’s a little too good to be true, but why not… it's just a nice watch.
 My grade: B Plus